jolmedilla/jekyll-now/about.md

 ### Who am I?

-I am a Computer Scientist by profession and education and I have been working in Software Development for almost 20 years.
+I am a Computer Scientist by profession and education and I have been working in Software Development since 1996.

 ### About my name